Joining UMass Lowell EMS

 Most students enrolled in the Mass.
 EMT-B course have no other affiliation with an EMS organization.
 If you are involved in UMass Lowell EMS while taking the course, you will be able to get field experience while learning, practice the skills you learned in your class with the necessary equipment and help at your disposal, and clarify any questions you had from the class.
 We also save you money by certifying you in CPR for Health Care Providers at no cost to you (the EMT-B class usually charges around $80+).
 The EMT's in UMass Lowell EMS often attend practical skill nights at the class and help in teaching.
 When your state exam approaches, we will hold a practice session with you in order to prepare you sufficiently (as it is also in our best interest to have you pass).
 Being part of UMass Lowell EMS greatly improves your chances of passing the state exam.

-UMass Lowell EMS covers all medical requests for the campus 24/7 during the regular academic year.
+UMass Lowell EMS covers all medical requests for the campus 24/7.
 This organization completely acknowledges that you are a student first, so whenever there is an academic conflict, school gets the priority.
 The day is divided into three shifts: 0700-1500, 1500-2300, and 2300-0700.
 While on call, you are required to be in uniform, in close proximity to your truck, on campus, and substance free.
 You are still able to live your normal life on campus including going to class, eating, doing homework, or sleeping.
 It is required however that when you are working a shift, you must be able to drop whatever you are doing as soon as you are dispatched to a call.
 You are dispatched through the UMass Lowell Police Department via portable radio.
 The radio has a “tone” setting that allows it to be silent until dispatch calls for an EMS response.
 You and your partner each have your own assigned vehicles.
 This allows for the two working EMTs to operate independently throughout the day when they are not needed for a call.
 You are required to do a full inspection of your truck and the medical gear inside of it at the start of each shift.

 You are also expected to be at our weekly one-hour meetings.
 Again, academic conflicts always take precedence over our meetings.